ShiftLeftSecurity/sbt-ci-release-early/readme.md

 gpg --send-keys $LONG_ID
 ```

-Then export the private key locally so we can later encrypt it for travis.
-Make sure you don't publish this anywhere.
-The actual damage is small since it's just for this project, but people will laugh at you :)
+Then export the keys locally so we can later encrypt the private one for travis.
+Make sure you don't publish the private key anywhere.
+The actual damage is small since it's just for this build, but people will laugh at you :)

 ```
+gpg --armor --export $LONG_ID > public-key.pem
 gpg --armor --export-secret-keys $LONG_ID > private-key.pem
 echo "\nprivate-key.pem" >> .gitignore
+git add .gitignore public-key.pem git commit
 ```

 ### Git push access